 Banff National Park is expanding its transit network every year to make getting around without your own vehicle easy.
 Don’t waste your vacation sitting in traffic or hunting for a parking space; hop on a free or low-cost shuttle between Banff town centre and sightseeing hotspots like Johnston Canyon, Moraine Lake and Sulphur Mountain.
 Banff’s Roam transit buses are all electric hybrids, making them even more eco-friendly.
-Or let a local company show you around the park; Hop on Banff is a flexible tour bus service that lets you plan your own day, while Banff Walk offer walking tours with knowledgeable local guides.
+Or let a local company show you around the park; Hop on Banff is a flexible tour bus service that lets you plan your own day!

 2. Choose to Reuse

 Between bottled water, disposable shopping bags and to-go containers, a week’s vacation can end up creating mountains of plastic waste.
 Most of this doesn’t biodegrade, but ends up in landfill, or clogging our oceans and lakes.
 Treat yourself to some sustainable Banff souvenirs like a drinks bottle and a sturdy reusable shopping bag.
 There are water stations all around town for you to fill up your bottle for free, and many local coffee shops will offer you a discount on hot drinks when you bring your own mug, including local favourites The Wild Flour Bakery Café and Little Wild Coffee.

 3. Don’t Toss Your Towels

 Most of us don’t change out our sheets and towels every day at home, and there’s really no need to when you’re away.
 Just hang the towels you’re going to use again, and leave any that do need to be changed in the tub.
 At the Juniper, every guest who participates in our linen reuse program saves 140 litres of water; that really adds up!